fitmat/FMBridge/README.md

 > Please find all files under [src](https://github.com/fitmat/FMBridge/src) folder

 ## 1.5 Getting Started
-The below methods are called only once throughout game and are used to initialize of the FMBridge & Driver.
+The below methods are used to initialize of the FMBridge & Driver.
 1. Call InitBLEFramework().
 Usually call in Awake() with mac-address and game-id
 ```csharp
 //SOMETHING LIKE THIS